Chainflow/solana-mission-control/INSTRUCTIONS.md

 **1) Installation script**

   - It clones and sets up the monitoring tool as a system service.
-  - Please export the following enc variables first as they will be used to initialize the `config.toml` file for the tool.
+  - Please export the following env variables first as they will be used to initialize the `config.toml` file for the tool.
   ```sh
   cd $HOME
   export RPC_ENDPOINT="<validator-endpoint>" # Ex - export RPC_ENDPOINT="https://api.xxxxxxxxxxxxxxxxxxxx.com"